KiwiTrek/Project-19-2000/README.md

 ## Key Features
 - Battle against the protagonist's inner ghost accompanied by your deceased grandfather.
 Watch out for your stress!
-- Explore the intrinsic and labyrinthic inner thoughts of our protagonist.
+- Explore the intrinsic and labyrinthic inner thoughts of our protagonist and complete quests and puzzles along the way.
 - Interact with some of the main character's influences & most important people in his life.
 - Support for both keyboard and gamepad*.